wroberts/xmlabsync/README.rst

 ::

     absync Version 1.0
-    Mac OS X Adddress Book Synchronization
+    Mac OS X Address Book Synchronization
     Copyright (c) 2012 Will Roberts

-    This is a utility to export the Mac OS X Adddress Book as an XML file, or to read an XML file in, modifying the Address Book.
+    This is a utility to export the Mac OS X Address Book as an XML file, or to read an XML file in, modifying the Address Book.

     Syntax: